Peter the Great: Deptford

+The Embassy next went to Leipzig, Dresden, where he met with Queen Christiane Eberhardine of Poland-Lithuania.
+Three times he visited the Kunstsammlung, then Königstein Fortress, Prague, and Vienna, where he paid a visit to Leopold I. At Rava-Ruska, he crossed the border and Peter spoke with Augustus II the Strong.
+Peter's visit was cut short, when he was informed of the second Streltsy uprising in June.
+The rebellion was easily crushed by General Gordon before Peter returned home early September.
+Peter nevertheless acted ruthlessly towards the mutineers; 4,600 rebels were sent to prison.
+Around 1,182 were tortured and executed, and Peter ordered that their bodies be publicly exhibited as a warning to future conspirators.
+The Streltsy were disbanded, and Peter's half-sister Sophia, who they sought to put on the throne, was kept in strictest seclusion at Novodevichy Convent.

 Peter's visits to the West impressed upon him the notion that European customs were in several respects superior to Russian traditions.
-He commanded all of his courtiers and officials to wear European clothing and cut off their long beards, causing his Boyars, who were very fond of their beards, great upset.
+He commanded all of his courtiers and officials to wear European clothing (no caftans) and cut off their long beards, causing Boyars and Old Believers, who were very fond of their beards, great upset.
 Boyars who sought to retain their beards were required to pay an annual beard tax of one hundred rubles.
-Peter also sought to end arranged marriages, which were the norm among the Russian nobility, because he thought such a practice was barbaric and led to domestic violence, since the partners usually resented each other.
+In the same year, Peter also sought to end arranged marriages, which were the norm among the Russian nobility, because he thought such a practice was barbaric and led to domestic violence, since the partners usually resented each other.